Scroll for important safety information and indications

 Rare cases of rhabdomyolysis with acute renal failure secondary to myoglobinuria have been reported with LIPITOR® (atorvastatin calcium) tablets and other statins.
 Tell patients to promptly report muscle pain, tenderness, or weakness.
 Predisposing factors include advanced age (≥65), uncontrolled hypothyroidism, and renal impairment.
 Patients with a history of renal impairment merit closer monitoring.
 In cases of myopathy or rhabdomyolysis, therapy should be temporarily withheld or discontinued.

-The concomitant use of higher doses of LIPITOR® (atorvastatin calcium) tablets with certain drugs such as cyclosporine and strong CYP3A4 inhibitors (eg, clarithromycin, itraconazole, and HIV protease inhibitors) increases the risk of myopathy/rhabdomyolysis.
+The concomitant use of higher doses of LIPITOR® (atorvastatin calcium) tablets with certain drugs such as cyclosporine, letermovir, and strong CYP3A4 inhibitors (eg, clarithromycin, itraconazole, human immunodeficiency virus (HIV) or hepatitis C virus (HCV) protease inhibitors) increases the risk of myopathy/rhabdomyolysis.
 Lower doses of LIPITOR should be considered.
 Physicians should carefully monitor patients for signs or symptoms of myopathy early during therapy and when titrating the dose of either drug.

 It is recommended that liver function tests be performed prior to the initiation of therapy and repeated as clinically indicated thereafter.

 Increases in HbA1c and fasting serum glucose levels have been reported with HMG-CoA reductase inhibitors, including LIPITOR® (atorvastatin calcium) tablets.